-You may choose from either French, German or Spanish.
-No prior learning is required for Spanish; however, you should have studied French or German at KS3 to progress into KS4.
+You may choose from French, German or Spanish.
+No prior learning is required in Spanish although you should have studied French or German at Key Stage 3.

-You will study themes including identity and culture, issues in the wider world and in Wales and current and future employability and education and will use communication, independent study and teamwork skills.
+You will study themes including identity and culture, issues in the wider world and in Wales, current and future employability, education, you will also use communication, independent study and teamwork skills.

 - Language learning is an essential element in the education of young people; it broadens horizons, teaches other cultures and provides experiences and skills needed to succeed in the new global economy

 - The top universities value language skills and many will hesitate to accept an applicant for any course if they do not possess a GCSE qualification in a foreign language

 - Language learning is good for you!
 Speaking more than one language increases brain capacity and improves memory

 - Another language makes you stand out from the crowd.
 Added to that, you will be able to work anywhere in the world